Constructions and deformations of Calabi--Yau 3-folds in codimension 4: General Scheme of constructions

 \section{General Scheme of constructions}

 In this section, we describe a general scheme of the proofs for all cases appearing in Table \ref{T!Summary}. \begin{enumerate} \item[\textbf{Step 1:} ] \textbf{Existence of \(\pxp\) CY3.} We consider a candidate Calabi--Yau 3-fold in \(\pxp\) format, obtained using an algorithmic approach of \cite{QJSC,BKZ}.
-We prove the existence of the given canonical Calabi--Yau 3-fold \(X\) with the given invariants and singularities by checking the singular locus and base locus for quasismoothness: method described in detail in \cite{QMOC}.
+We prove the existence of the given canonical Calabi--Yau 3-fold \(X\) with the given invariants and singularities by checking the intersection of the orbifold strata of $\w\bP^7$ with $X$.
+We establish the quasismoothness either by explicitly studying base locus (see \cite{QMOC}) or by using the computer algebra system \textsc{Magma}\footnote{The code for each example can be accessed at https://github.com/QureshiMI/P2-x-P2-Quasismooth}.
 If the candidate \(X\) is quasismooth then we compute Hodge numbers of \(X\) and its crepant resolution \(\hat X\), following Section \ref{S!Hodge}.
-Moreover, If \(X\) contains a numerical type-I center, we move to step 2.

-\item[\textbf{Step 2:} ]\textbf{Special \(\pxp \) CY3.} Consider the embedding of of a Calabi-Yau 3-fold in codimension 4 given by $\p2xp2$ format obtained at step 1.
-Let the weights of the variables \(x_{1},\ldots,x_7,z\) be given by \(a_1,\ldots,a_7,r\) and \(P_Z:=\frac1r(a_5,a_6,a_7) \) be a type-I center, after necessary rearrangement of indices.
+Moreover, If \(X\) contains a numerical type-I center, we move to step 2. \item[\textbf{Step 2:} ]\textbf{Special \(\pxp \) CY3.} Consider the embedding of of a Calabi-Yau 3-fold in codimension 4 given by $\p2xp2$ format obtained at step 1.
+Let the weights of the variables \(x_{1},\ldots,x_7,z\) be given by \(a_1,\ldots,a_7,r\) and let \(P_Z:=\frac1r(a_5,a_6,a_7) \) be a type-I center, after necessary rearrangement of indices.
 Then we deform the equations of $X$ that can be expressed as the $2\times 2$ minors of a $3\times 3$ matrix:

 where $K,L,M,N$ are general forms.
 These are total 9 equations describing \(X\) in \(\bP(a_1,\ldots,a_7,r)\).
 In all cases, we verify that a presentation of the type \eqref{X!pxp} gives a quasismooth \(\pxp\) CY 3-fold \(X\).